l7mp/stunner/README.md

    Gateway.
 This occurs by attaching a [UDPRoute](https://gateway-api.sigs.k8s.io/references/spec/#gateway.networking.k8s.io/v1alpha2.UDPRoute) resource to the Gateway by setting the `parentRef` to the Gateway's name and specifying the target service in the `backendRef`.
-By default attaching an UDPRoute to a Gateway will succeed only if both live in the same namespace; see [here](https://gateway-api.sigs.k8s.io/guides/multiple-ns) for more info on cross-namespace routing.

    The below UDPRoute will configure STUNner to [route client connections](/docs/GATEWAY.md#udproute) received on the Gateway called `udp-gateway` to the